 Stanford GSB alumni are the world’s highest-paid MBA graduates, with the class of 2022 recording an average graduate starting salary of $182k.

-Besides generating tech-savvy entrepreneurs, Stanford is one of the best MBA courses for finance careers—33% of 2021’s graduating Stanford MBA class entered finance.
+Besides generating tech-savvy entrepreneurs, the Stanford program is one of the best MBA courses for finance careers—33% of 2022’s graduating Stanford MBA class entered finance.

-Stanford MBA graduates achieved a total average compensation of around $232k in 2021, a slight increase from 2020.
+Stanford MBA graduates achieved a total average compensation of more than $257k in 2022—the first time a business school has ever reported more than a quarter of a million average compensation for a graduating class.
 This total takes into account base salary, performance bonuses, and sign-on bonuses.

 Considering an MBA at Stanford?
-Here's our breakdown of your career and salary prospects as a Stanford MBA, based on the school's most recent MBA careers report:
+Here's our breakdown of your career and salary prospects as a Stanford MBA, based on the school's most recent MBA employment report.

 Most popular industries for Stanford MBAs

 Technology and consulting were the second and third most popular routes, respectively.
-29% of graduates entered technology, an increase of 1% from 2020, while 18% entered consulting, increasing by 3% from 2020
+In total 30% of graduates entered technology, an increase of 1% from 2021, while 15% entered consulting, down from 18% in 2021.

 Stanford is a great place to be if you're considering a career transition.
 Through company networking events, you’ll meet some of Stanford’s popular employers, potentially bagging yourself an internship or post-MBA career.

 At employer presentations, you’ll get the chance to direct your burning questions to companies.
-Around half of the class of 2021 landed MBA jobs through school-facilitated activities.
+More than half of the class of 2022 landed MBA jobs through school-facilitated activities.

 Companies hiring Stanford MBAs

-Among the top ten employers of the previous cohort were tech giants like Amazon, Apple, Google, and Facebook.
-And if you dream of entering consultancy, there’s good news too: McKinsey, Boston Consulting Group (BCG), and Bain, were also among the top employers of high caliber Stanford grads.
+Among the top employers of previous cohorts were tech giants like Amazon, Apple, Google, and Facebook.
+And if you dream of entering consultancy, there’s good news too: McKinsey, Boston Consulting Group (BCG), and Bain, have also been among the top employers of high caliber Stanford grads.

 Many Stanford MBAs also land jobs with leading investment banks and financial organizations, like HSBC, American Express, and Goldman Sachs.